opaque-maniac/marketPlace/customer/backend/readme.txt

-This is the backend for customers
+This is the backend for sellers